Alan Newman, MD

 Dongmei Yue, MD

-Dr. Yue is a staff psychiatrist and a member of the Core Faculty.
-She supervises residents on a weekly basis for their outpatient cases.
-She teaches child psychiatry courses for PGY-2 and 3 residents.
-Supervises PGY-2 residents for their child psychiatry rotation at the Child Development Center at CPMC.
+Dr. Yue supervises residents on a weekly basis for their outpatient cases.
+She teaches child psychiatry courses for PGY-2 and 3 residents and supervises PGY-2 residents for their child psychiatry rotation at the Child Development Center at CPMC.